THE PRICE OF VICTORY is more than just a catchy saying for the McClymonds High boys basketball team.

 "It's amazing.
 You've got a great product, but the reality is that there's no money," Brooks said.
 "That's why it's so hard to keep good coaches around.
 Every year, you think, 'I have to raise this money again so we can have a successful year.' "

 The CIF helps offset costs for teams traveling to state events, but its general rule for reimbursing teams that stay overnight is for teams traveling more than 150 miles.
-A trip from McClymonds to Arco Arena is about
+A trip from McClymonds to Arco Arena is about 85 miles.
+Not a marathon drive, but Brooks would like the advantage of the extra day in town.

 "To go up and stay in a hotel room that night, at least I have (the players) all with me," Brooks said.
 "We can have a different experience.
 I'd like to stay up there Friday night and if I can raise enough money, stay Friday and Saturday."